ProblemSolvingClub/psc-website/README.md

 Built using HTML, CSS, Javascript, and Bootstrap.
 Statically generated and tested with Jekyll.

+## How it all works

+[Jekyll](https://jekyllrb.com) is a static site generator.
+The majority of this repo's structure is relevant to how jekyll works.

+When you run `jekyll serve` any changes you make (when saved) will automatically be compiled and displayed.
+If this does not happen run `jekyll serve --watch`.
+Calling `jekyll build` generates a `_site` directory which will contains all the static site information.

+When it comes time to loading your changes on to the live site you need to go through cPanel

 ## Local development
 You can test the website on both your local computer and mobile device.